-Auckland water shortage: Council approves mandatory restrictions, outdoor use banned and $20,000 fines
+Auckland water shortage: Council approves mandatory restrictions, outdoor use banned and fines up to $20,000

 For households, watering gardens, washing cars and waterblasting properties will be prohibited unless for health and safety, emergency or biosecurity reasons.

-"For the commercial sector, additional restrictions will apply to commercial car washing, and watering of sports fields, plants and paddocks," Goff said.
+"I want Aucklanders to remember that if we don't get it right and save water now, we will have to implement harder restrictions on the future and no one wants that," Goff said.

-The council gave Watercare the power to impose fines of up to $20,000 for people who break the rules.
+"I hope Aucklanders will understand the need to adhere to these measures, but if we have to, we have a range of enforcement options available for those who choose to ignore the restrictions."

-"For some months, Watercare, with Auckland Council backing, has run a campaign around the need to conserve water.
-We now need to reinforce that message with mandatory restrictions, which is what the Emergency Committee is considering today," Goff said.
+The council gave Watercare the power to impose fines of up to $20,000 for people who break the rules, although they would largely be taking an "education approach".

 READ MORE: